erictang25/erictang25.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Eric Tang.
 I am currently an incoming ECE PhD student at Carnegie Mellon.
 I graduated from Cornell University in May 2020 with a major in Electrical and Computer Engineering and a minor in Computer Science.
 At Cornell, I worked with Professor Christopher Batten in the Batten Research Group (BRG).
-I will start my PhD in Pittsburgh at CMU in the fall.
+I will start my Ph.D. in Pittsburgh at CMU in the fall.

 **Education**
 Ph.D. in Electrical and Computer Engineering